*The client’s name has been changed to protect their business strategies.

 Ultra came to us with momentum.
 They are a shining example of the power of brand building – something most Amazon sellers don’t believe it’s possible on Amazon and especially with Amazon PPC.
 A powerful brand is a rising tide that lifts all ships.

-To further amplify their results, Ultra wanted to scale, while maintaining a desirable ACOS.
+To further amplify their results, Ultra weighed up the benefits of Amazon PPC management and decided they wanted to scale, while maintaining a desirable ACOS.

 ACOS is referred to as “Ad Cost Over Sales”.
 Its calculation is below, and it’s represented as a percentage.

 But how do you actually calculate what your minimum or maximum ACOS should be?
-Because ACOS determines whether you’re losing or making money, we wrote more on how to decide what the best ACOS for you is in this article.
+Because ACOS determines whether you’re losing or making money, we wrote more for you in this article on how to calculate your Target ACOS.

 Back to the client, we noticed a few key areas of improvement during an initial audit.